 Joyce: I think an integral part in our responding with interest towards this position is we had begun to experience the power of encouragement to people in the ministry personally in our own lives through Sonscape, an organization focusing on strengthening pastors and others in ministry.
 As we thought of being able to give pastoral care to cross-cultural workers – of bringing words of refreshment, of noticing their work and speaking words of encouragement, and praying for them – we were excited and humbled by the opportunity.
 That was a significant impetus for us to begin to consider the position and find the possibility of raising support less daunting.

-OC: You mentioned what a huge decision this was for your church and for OC, and how you came to a clear understanding of God’s direction; knowing you had a lot to learn about missionaries and what their lives were like.
+OC: You mentioned what a huge decision this was for your church and for OC, and how you came to a clear understanding of God’s direction; knowing you had a lot to learn about mission workers and what their lives were like.

 Ralph: As it looked like it was going to happen, I remember asking Larry Keyes, who was the president at that time, “Why do you think we’re qualified?
 We’ve never lived overseas so we’ve not experienced these cross-cultural challenges.”
 His answer was, “You’ve persevered in one place for 25 years.
 I think you’ve probably learned some ministry lessons that are important to pass on to others in ministry.”